oss-review-toolkit/ort/README.md

 same way to easily run them and compare their results.
 If passed an ORT result file with an analyzer result (`-i`), the *scanner* will automatically download the sources of the dependencies via the *downloader* and scan them afterwards.

-We recommend to use ORT with one of the following scanners as their integration has been thoroughly tested (in alphabetical order):
+We recommend to use ORT with any of the following scanners as their integrations have been thoroughly tested (in alphabetical order):

 * [FossID](https://fossid.com/) (snippet scanner, commercial)